 FEDERAL OPEN MARKET COMMITTEE (FOMC): Consists of seven members of the Federal Reserve Board and five of the twelve Federal Reserve Bank Presidents.
 The President of the New York Federal Reserve Bank is a permanent member while the other Presidents serve on a rotating basis.
-The Committee periodically meets to set Federal sales of Government Securities in the open market as a means of influencing the volume of bank and money.
+The Committee periodically meets to set Federal Reserve guidelines regarding purchases and sales of Government Securities in the open market as a means of influencing the volume of bank and money.